hydronics2/COVID-19-Airflow-Sensor-Automotive-Hack/README.md

 #### This sensor was abandoned because it doesn't have any mounting holes or easy method to seal against a tube.
-An ongoing airflow sensor is here: [AFH55M12](https://github.com/hydronics2/COVID-19-Airflow-Sensor-AFH55M12)
+An ongoing airflow sensor project is here: [AFH55M12](https://github.com/hydronics2/COVID-19-Airflow-Sensor-AFH55M12)